 Drawing with chalk seems to bring out the child in everyone, from toddler to adult.
-Who knows if it’s because it reminds us of writing and doodling on the board in the classroom or drawing and playing on the sidewalk after school.
-Or maybe it’s the ability to experiment with your artistic self in a safe way, knowing you can easily erase it and start over whenever you want.
+Maybe it’s because it reminds us of drawing on the sidewalk after school.
+Or perhaps it’s the chance to experiment with your artistic self in a safe way, knowing you can easily erase it and start over whenever you want.

-Whatever the reasons, the recent introduction of chalkboard contact paper has really taken off as a popular item in homes and schools, for practical and creative uses.
-How fun and exciting to be able to turn virtually any surface into a surface that can be drawn on and erased over and over again.
+Whatever the reasons, chalkboard contact paper has really taken off as a popular item in homes and schools, for practical and creative uses.
+How fun and exciting to be able to turn virtually anything into a surface that can be drawn on over and over again.

 You may wonder how can you set up this kind of contact chalkboard paper in your own home.
 It’s simply a peel-and-stick process.

 Buy the type that best meets your needs, whether it’s in rolls or sheets.
 Then measure and mark off your space, and use your regular household scissors for cutting it to the precise size.
 It’s so simple to cut, you can also easily shape it into smaller, creative pieces.